xavidotron/outline-go-tun2socks/README.md

-# go-tun2socks-mobile
+# outline-go-tun2socks

-Go package for building and using `go-tun2socks` as a library on iOS and Android.
+Go package for building and using `go-tun2socks` for macOS, iOS and Android.

 ## Prerequisites